-The Attorney General will review the appeal and issue a decision stating whether the agency violated the Open Records Act.
 A public agency carries the burden of proof in sustaining its actions under the Act.
 KRS 61.880(2)(c).
 On the day the Attorney General issues the decision, the Attorney General will mail a copy to the agency and a copy to the person who requested the disputed records.
-The decision will be issued in twenty business days.
+The decision will be issued within twenty business days.
 This deadline may be extended an additional thirty business days under KRS 61.880(2)(b).
 Both the requester and the agency may appeal the Attorney General's decision to the circuit court of the county where the agency has its principal place of business or where the record is maintained.
 KRS 61.880(5).
 The Attorney General shall be notified of any circuit court action, but shall not be named as a party in the action.